Novatus Miroshi

-Novatus Dismas Miroshi (born on 2 September 2002) is a Tanzanian professional footballer who plays as a left-back for Turkish side Göztepe and the Tanzania national team.
+Novatus Dismas Miroshi (born 2 September 2002) is a Tanzanian professional footballer who plays as a left-back for side Göztepe and the Tanzania national team.
+Miroshi made his debut for the senior national team in 2021.

 Club career

 In the summer of 2022, Miroshi signed a three-year contract with Zulte Waregem in Belgium.

 He signed a four-year contract with Göztepe on 23 July 2024.

 International career

 Miroshi made his international debut with the Tanzania under-20 team on 16 February 2021 in a 4–0 defeat to Ghana at the 2021 Africa U-20 Cup of Nations.
 On 19 February, he scored his first goal for Tanzania against the Gambia in a 1–1 draw.

 On 2 September 2021, Miroshi made his senior debut in a 1–1 draw against DR Congo in 2022 FIFA World Cup qualifying.
 On 7 September, he scored his first senior goal in a 3–2 victory against Madagascar.